Ruby

 The ternary operator is a one-line if...else statement that can make your code much more concise.

-Its syntax is conditional statement ? <execute if true> : <execute if false>.
+Its syntax is condition ? <execute if true> : <execute if false>.
 You can assign the return value of the expression to a variable.

 age = 19